 Set-AuthenticodeSignature -Certificate $cert -FilePath C:\PS\testscript.ps1

-Set-AuthenticodeSignature C:\PS\testscript.ps1 @(gci Cert:\LocalMachine\My -DnsName testPC1 -codesigning)
+Set-AuthenticodeSignature C:\PS\test_script.ps1 @(gci Cert:\LocalMachine\AuthRoot -DnsName testPC1 -codesigning)

 # SIG # Begin signature block ........... ........... # SIG # End signature block

 If you select [A] Always run at the first run of the script, the next time you run the script, signed using this certificate, a warning will no longer appear.

-Thus, any modification of a signed script will require to re-signing it.
+Thus, any modification of the code of the signed PS1 script will require to re-signing it.